junxit/us-congress-bills-113/bill.md

     - **(F)** The Government of Vietnam has made substantial progress toward respecting the human rights of members of all ethnic and minority groups.
     - **(G)** Neither any official of the Government of Vietnam nor any agency or entity wholly or partly owned by the Government of Vietnam was complicit in a severe form of trafficking in persons, or the Government of Vietnam took all appropriate steps to end any such complicity and hold such official, agency, or entity fully accountable for its conduct.
 - **(b)** *Exception*
-  - **(1)** *Continuation of assistance in the national interest* Notwithstanding the failure of the Government of Vietnam to meet the requirements of subsection (a)(2), the President may waive the application of subsection (a) for any fiscal year if—
-    - **(A)** the President determines that the provision to the Government of Vietnam of increased nonhumanitarian assistance would promote the purpose of this Act or is otherwise in the national interest of the United States; and
+  - **(1)** *Continuation of assistance in the national interest* Notwithstanding the failure of the Government of Vietnam to meet the requirements of subsection (a)(2), the President may waive the application of subsection (a) for any fiscal year if the President determines that the provision to the Government of Vietnam of increased nonhumanitarian assistance would promote the purpose of this Act or is otherwise in the national interest of the United States.
-    - **(B)** the Federal Government provides assistance, at levels commensurate with, or exceeding, any increases in nonhumanitarian assistance to Vietnam, that supports—
-      - **(i)** training about the obligation of the Government of Vietnam to respect the rights enumerated in the International Covenant on Civil and Political Rights;
-      - **(ii)** noncommercial rule of law programming; and
-      - **(iii)** measures to overcome the jamming of Radio Free Asia by the Government of Vietnam.
   - **(2)** *Exercise of waiver authority* The President may exercise the authority under paragraph (1) with respect to—
     - **(A)** all United States nonhumanitarian assistance to Vietnam; or
     - **(B)** one or more programs, projects, or activities of such assistance.